ThinkStackLimited/iac-template/README.md

 * [Python v3](https://www.python.org/downloads/) will co-ordinate the deployment of resources via Terragrunt.
 * [Poetry](https://python-poetry.org/docs/) will be used to manage the Python build environment.

+## Pre-requisites

+Ensure your target GitHub repo has the following secrets for the actions to work:

+* CODECOV_TOKEN
+* GITHUB_TOKEN

+If not present, the steps will simply not be executed

 ## Run Template Update

 This command will take input and run Jinja template updates against certain files to seed the repo with organisation